galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 ## Known limitations

 Go programs can sometimes struggle to resolve DNS names, especially when a working over a virtual private network (VPN).
-In such situations, you might notice that a bootstrap file cannot be found with galasactl, or galasactl.exe, but can be found by a desktop browser, or curl command.
+In such situations, you might notice that a bootstrap file cannot be found with galasactl, but can be found by a desktop browser, or curl command.
 In such situations you can manually add the host detail to the `/etc/hosts` file, to avoid DNS being involved in the resolution mechanism.